Unsupervised tree boosting for learning probability distributions

 Let $G_1,\dots,G_k$ be a collection of probability measures such that $G_l \in \cP_{T_l}$ for $l=1,2,\ldots,k$, and let $\G_1,\dots,\G_k$ be the corresponding tree-CDFs.
 As a generalization to the univariate case, next we define addition of distributions by composing their tree-CDFs.
 We first show that such a composition indeed pins down a unique probability measure. \begin{lem} For $G_l \in \cP_{T_l}$ ($l=1,2,\ldots,k$), the mapping $F_k: \mathcal{B}(\Omega) \mapsto (0,1]$ defined as

-is a probability measure. \end{lem} Now we can define the sum of $k$ distributions, $G_1 \oplus \cdots \oplus G_k$, as the measure $F_k$ given in Eq.~\eqref{def: a summation in multi cases}.
+is a probability measure. \end{lem} Now we can define the sum of $k$ distributions, $G_1 \oplus \cdots \oplus G_k$, as the measure $F_k$ given in Equation~\ref{def: a summation in multi cases}.
 This definition of addition contains the univariate case presented earlier as a special case.
 We note that the addition implicitly involves the tree structures $T_1,\dots,T_k$.
 This dependency on the trees, however, is suppressed in the ``$\oplus$'' notation for simplicity without causing confusion.

 Next we turn to the notion of residuals and generalize Proposition~\ref{prop: residualizatoin for univariate cases} to multivariate distributions, which establishes Condition (C4) for tree-CDFs. \begin{prop} Let $G_1,\dots,G_k$ be a collection of probability measures such that $G_l \in \cP_{T_l}$ for $l=1,2,\ldots,k$.
-Then for any $i=1,2,\ldots,k-1$
+Then

-\end{prop} Remark: This proposition implies Condition~(C4) by setting $k=2$ and $i=1$.
+for any $i=1,2,\ldots,k-1$. \end{prop} Remark: This proposition implies Condition~(C4) by setting $k=2$ and $i=1$.

-Moreover, the sequential update of the residuals given in Eq.~\eqref{eq:residuals} remains valid.
+Moreover, the sequential update of the residuals given in Equation~\ref{eq:residuals} remains valid.
 The only difference is that now the residualization in each step depends on an implicit partition tree structure, encapsulated in the corresponding tree-CDF.

-\subsection{An unsupervised boosting algorithm based on forward-stagewise (FS) fitting}
+\subsection{An Unsupervised Boosting Algorithm based on Forward-stagewise (FS) Fitting}